VegaDeftwing/OpGuidesHugoSrc/content/Design/digital.md

 #### Pixel Art

-Okay, so *technically* pixel art is just raster art; however, there's an implication with the term that you're working with a very limited resolution.
+*Technically* pixel art is just raster art.
+Of course, there's an implication with the term that you're working with a limited resolution.

 https://spritestack.io